 Kuala Lumpur Public Transport - KTM Komuter

 The KTM Komuter train has 2 lines and covered a longer distance compared to the LRT.
 It is hence less frequent compared to the LRT.
-The first line stretches from Sentul to Port Klang.
-The second line stretches from Rawang town to Seremban town.
-There are 41 stations that are served by KTM Komuter.
+The first line stretches from Batu Caves to Pulau Sebang.
+The second line stretches from Tanjung Malim to Port Klang.

 The operation time is from 5:48am to 12:00 midnight daily with an interval of 15 minutes during peak hours and 20 minutes during non peak hours.